 Tatsumi came to Kimoto Manor by sunrise and rang the doorbell.
 He waited before the door slid open.
 Tsuzuki looked at him abnormally without emotion.
 Tatsumi had a mirroring expression on his face.

 “May I come in?”
 Tatsumi asked.

 “Sure,” Tsuzuki said.
-He moved aside and let the secretary through.
-They came into the living room.
-Tsuzuki sat beside Anna at the coffee table.
-Tatsumi sat on the other side.
-The moment started out silent and tense.
+He moved aside and let the secretary through to the living room.
+Tsuzuki sat beside Anna at the coffee table while Tatsumi sat on the other side.
+Things started out silent and tense.
 Tatsumi straightened his glasses.

-“I’m not ending it!” he declared.
-“I love Anna-chan too much for that!”
+“I’m not ending it!” he declared, “I love Anna-chan too much!”
 Tatsumi didn’t blink.

 “Is that so?” he asked.
 Anna held her boyfriend’s hand as well.

 “We’ve decided to stay together, no matter what the risk,” Tsuzuki finished.
 Tatsumi narrowed his glance at the couple.

 “You could lose your job, Tsuzuki-san,” he pointed out.

 “I know,” the other shinigami said in a low voice, “But I can’t send her away.
 I’m going to find a way to keep her here no matter what!”
 Tatsumi frowned at him.
 The older shinigami wasn’t even afraid of him this time.
 She had changed him somehow that neither man could explain.
 Tsuzuki squeezed on Anna’s hand tighter.
 The crushing blow had built up in his head.
 He was ready for this.

 “Go ahead Tatsumi,” he declared, “Do your worst!”
 The secretary pushed up his glasses.